-The year ahead is bound to be full of great challenges.
+Welcome to a new school year!
 From our youngest Pre-Kindergarten students wearing a uniform and following a structured school program for the first time, to our new Year 9s who will head into the Senior School for all their classes including their elective subjects, right through to our Year 12s who have already completed their first HSC tasks and are embarking on the next phase of their final year of school – each of us will face new experiences and challenges.
-Amidst all of this is a tangible sense of excitement: the excitement of what we know will come, the excitement of the unknown, and most importantly, the excitement of possibility.
+As we begin a new year, I encourage all of our students to establish routines and habits early on in the year.

 Some of these good habits and practices should include:

-I look forward to seeing you soon and working with your wonderful children.
+I look forward to working with you and your children this semester.

 Director of Teaching and Learning

 Dear Parents and Carers of TAS Boarders,

 I hope this finds you all well and that you enjoyed a festive Christmas and New Year period with family and friends.
 As the holiday period draws to a close, I write with some pertinent boarding information regarding the start of Term 1, 2024.

 For those of you new to TAS, I have been the Director of Boarding since 2019.
 Before this, I was the Head of Croft House, one of the three senior boys boarding houses, for six years.
 I live on-site, adjacent to White House, with my wife Alexandra and four children George, Neave, Wilbur and Joseph who all attend TAS.